What parents need to know

 Encourage kids to be smart about what and how they share online.
 We have some great tips on safety and being a good digital citizen.

-Check out photography books from the library for kids who want to learn more about lighting, mood, etc.
+Check out photography books from the library for kids who want to learn more about lighting, mood, and so on.